mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 ```

 The purpose of this section is to check the **/mssql/init/** folder for any files and ensure they are named **init.bak**.
 If the folder contains only init.bak files, it proceeds to restore the database from the backup file.
 The `RESTORE DATABASE` command restores the database, moving the data and log files to the specified paths.
 If the folder is empty or contains files other than init.bak, it skips the restoration process.

+In the middle part of the script, we create the user \[with the password] that is specified by environment variables and give it the privileges on the database.

+To test our new user, we can use DBeaver [[here](https://dbeaver.io/) the official page]:

 ## Conclusions